Office Location: Lawrence Street Center 470AA

 B.A., Political Science, University of California, Davis, 2006.

-Ernest has been an Assistant Professor CT of Economics since 2015.
+Ernest has been an Assistant Professor CT of Economics since 2015 and is an IZA Institute of Labor Economics affiliate.
 Between 2012 and 2015 he was a Visiting Assistant Professor.
-Ernest is an IZA Institute of Labor Economics affiliate.
-His research focuses on topics in applied labor economics, specifically those related to educational attainment, migration decisions, and labor demand.
+His research focuses on topics in applied labor economics, specifically those related to labor demand, educational attainment, and migration decisions.

 ECON 3801: Introduction to Mathematical Economics